u Princess Toolbox

 Tips & Tricks

-Theft of Vitae is an excellent combat card, as it usually produces a 4 blood differential for no cost. helps keep things at range, and helps with damage, especially aggravated damage from j or v.
+Theft of Vitae is an excellent combat card, as it usually produces a 4 blood differential for no cost. helps with damage, especially aggravated damage from or .
 It is a resilient and versatile grinder module: the point is not to disable the blocked vampires, but rather make them lose blood in the effort consistently.

 Variants